 Keto flan – or Creme caramel is a dish out of France & Spain.
 Also called crema catalana, it’s a firm custard with a soft caramel drizzle that is cooked right into the flan.

-So this flan is a little imperfect.. but you get the gist of how to make it.
-Just make sure you don’t overcook it otherwise you will have bubbles! (mine does)Take the flan out when it is just set.. meaning the top is flat and smooth, the outsides are set and firm but the centre is wobbly.
-Just make sure it is not TOO wobbly and like liquid.
-It should have a gelatin feel to it.
+The only tough part about making flan is telling when it’s done.
+You want the top to be flat and smooth, the outsides should be set and firm but the centre is wobbly.
+Just make sure it is not TOO wobbly or liquidy.
+It should have a gelatin feel to it when you shake it.

 You will definitely want to make sure that you cool the flan in the fridge before serving.
 That will firm it up a bit more but still maintain a liquid caramel.

 It’s actually super easy to make.
-I thought it’d be hard but hell na!
-Super easy!.
+I thought it’d be hard it’s just mixing the ingredients and putting it into the oven with a water bath.

 This keto flan is perfect to wow your guests at any dinner party!